jdhitsolutions/PSScriptTools/docs/Show-ANSISequence.md

 This script is designed to make it easy to see ANSI escape sequences and how they will display in your PowerShell session.
 Use the -AsString parameter to write simple strings to the pipeline which makes it easier to copy items to the clipboard.

 The escape character will depend on whether you are running Windows PowerShell or PowerShell 7.x.
 For best results, you need to run this command in a PowerShell session and host that supports ANSI escape sequences.

+The number of columns displayed depends on the width of your console window.

 ## EXAMPLES